bnb-chain/greenfield/docs/architecture/03-token_economics.md

   Greenfield validators, and potentially Greenfield Storage Providers for some transactions.
 Fee distribution is done in-protocol and a protocol specification is [described here](https://github.com/bnb-chain/greenfield-cosmos-sdk/blob/master/docs/spec/fee_distribution/f1_fee_distr.pdf).
 - Storage service fee token.
 It can be used to pay fees for the object storage and download bandwidth data package.
-This is charged as time goes and dispatched to Greenfield Storage Providers.
+This is charged as time goes on and dispatched to Greenfield Storage Providers.
 - Governance token.
 BNB holders may govern the Greenfield by voting on proposals with their staked BNB (not day 1).

-No initial donors, foundation, company will get funds in the genesis setup.
+No initial donors, foundation, or company will get funds in the genesis setup.

 ## Genesis Setup
 BNB is transferred from BSC to Greenfield as the first cross-chain action.
 The initial validator set and storage provider